inkstray/ds-stickers/README.md

 - Stickers were made using [Inkscape](https://inkscape.org).
 I recommend editing the sticker templates using that. (for now)

 ## Note:
-- Experimentation is being done with other SVG tools for possible future template development.
+- Experimentation is being done with other tools for possible future template development.
 Inkscape lacks a lot of precision and makes SVGs have way too much metadata.
 - Fonts you may need include: OCR B, Kozuka Gothic Pro, ITC Eras Ultra, Times New Roman

 ## Examples: